azdanov/CS50/README.md

 RAB
 ```

-Official docs for [initials_more](http://docs.cs50.net/problems/initials/more/initials.html) on CS50.
+Official specifications for [initials_more](http://docs.cs50.net/problems/initials/more/initials.html) on CS50.

 My implementation of [initials_more](PSET2/initials_more.c).